mukoedo1993/Shaberu/README.md

 JWTSECRET=<secret string.>
 SENDGRIDAPIKEY=<send grid key>
 ```
-Note that I have moved from heroku to render for free deploying services.
+Note that I have moved from heroku to onrender for free deploying services.